Shrman007658/MomJokeBot/README.md

-# Basic Discord Bot Boilerplate
+# Very Simple yet Powerful Mom Joke Discord Bot.
 This is a discord bot.

 ## Prefix